 Top 10 Pretenders Songs

-In somewhat typical fashion for Chrissie Hynde and the Pretenders, 2008's 'Break Up The Concrete' was fiercely independent in spirit, with a real “devil may care” attitude throughout.
-Most importantly, songs like 'Boots Of 'Chinese Plastic' proved that the Pretenders could still rock.
-Elsewhere on the 'Concrete' album, we also really loved the authentic blues feel of 'Rosalee,' which Hynde borrowed from her longtime Ohio-based musical peer Robert Kidney of the Numbers Band.
+In somewhat typical fashion for Chrissie Hynde and the Pretenders, 2008's Break Up the Concrete' was fiercely independent in spirit, with a real “devil may care” attitude throughout.
+Most importantly, songs like "Boots of Chinese Plastic" proved that the Pretenders could still rock.
+Elsewhere on the album, we also really loved the authentic blues feel of "Rosalee," which Hynde borrowed from her longtime Ohio-based musical peer Robert Kidney of the Numbers Band.

 If you only knew the early Pretenders material, it might not have seemed possible that they would one day write one of the season's most beloved Christmas songs.
 But when the holidays come around, our best mistletoe mixtapes feel incomplete if this one is missing.
 It's best heard on the coldest winter day with snow coming down outside as the perfect visual companion.

-'Chain' maintains a deceptively upbeat tone, considering the subject matter.
+"Back on the Chain Gang" maintains a deceptively upbeat tone, considering the subject matter.
 The song was dedicated to departed Pretenders guitarist James Honeyman-Scott, who passed tragically from a drug overdose.
-Released in 1982 nearly two years before it finally wound up on the 'Learning To Crawl' album, 'Back On The Chain Gang' began as an ode to Hynde's then-beau Ray Davies before it was lyrically redrawn as a tribute to Honeyman-Scott.
+Released in 1982, nearly two years before it finally wound up on the Learning to Crawl' album, "Back on the Chain Gang" began as an ode to Hynde's then-beau Ray Davies before it was lyrically redrawn as a tribute to Honeyman-Scott.

 This one easily tops our list of the top Pretenders songs.
-With 'Brass In Pocket,' all of the elements really came together -- a cool groove and an especially sultry vocal from Hynde.
-When she said she was going to “make you notice,” there weren't many who argued her claim and in fact, plenty would have been willing to give her the “attention” that she was seemingly craving within the lyrics.
+With "Brass in Pocket," all of the elements really came together – a cool groove and an especially sultry vocal from Hynde.
+When she said she was going to “make you notice,” there weren't many who argued her claim – and, in fact, plenty would have been willing to give her the “attention” that she was seemingly craving within the lyrics.